GIFT logo

 When is GIFT?

-• We gather 12 times per year, between September and April/May, approximately every 3–4 weeks.
+• We gather 14 times per year, between September and April/May.

 • We meet on Sundays between the 8:00 am and 10:30 am liturgies

-• Households with school aged children: our expectation is that you will be in attendance the entire 10 sessions each year.
+• Households with school aged children: our expectation is that you will be in attendance for all scheduled sessions.

 • If your child is preparing for the sacraments of reconciliation and first Eucharist, you will also participate in a separate preparation program.